 Looking out for damages/cover ups

 If the house generally doesn’t look like it has been refurbished for a while, keep an eye out for freshly painted walls.
 It may mean that the owners are trying to cover up some damage, so if you notice anything usual it’s best to ask why the work was done.
+At the same time, it’s also worth checking for damp.
+This can cause a major headache in any property, leading to both damage to your health and home.

 If there is a basement, keep an eye out for water.
 If it’s been quite rainy in the days leading up to your viewing, and the basement looks dry, it’s good news.
-If it’s been dry, and the basement appears damp, you should ask what the issue is and figure out where the water is coming from.
+However, if it’s been dry, and the basement appears damp, you should ask what the issue is and figure out where the water is coming from.

 Check the windows as well, as good windows can save you a lot of money in heating bills!